paulohsl/webhookparser/README.md

 - Use Golang to best performance parsing file
 - Use cmd package structure to reuse parser as a library

-## Getting Started
+## Setup

-Instructions
+Instructions:

 1. Download Go.
 Download the latest version of Go for your platform here: https://golang.org/dl/.

 2. Install Go.
 Follow the instructions for your platform to install the Go tools: https://golang.org/doc/install#install.
 It is recommended to use the default installation settings.

 3. Test your Go installation.